 “I don’t know.
 Vietnam,” I said.

-He lit up.
-“You were in Vietnam?
+“Were you in Vietnam?
 You could tell me how accurate it is!”

-The movie caught the craziness of a tropical war, I suppose, but its similarity to Mike’s horrific account shook my bones.
-Afterward, Birdman wanted to talk about the movie and my wartime experiences.
-We went back to my place.
+The movie caught the craziness of a tropical war, I suppose, but its similarity to Mike’s horrific account left me feeling emotionally overwhelmed, on edge, and twitchy.

-At first, I told him about funny stuff that happened, the sort of stories I told my family.
+Back at my place, Birdman wanted to talk about the movie and my wartime experiences.
+At first, I rattled off the funny stuff that happened, the sort of stories I told my family.
 Eventually, I related a very intense conversation I had with my new roommate when I arrived at my first duty station in Japan.
-It only lasted a few minutes before he left on a flight that disappeared into the South China Sea.
+That dramatic exchange only lasted a few minutes before he left on a mission and disappeared into the South China Sea.